Information for Sponsors

 We seek projects that address practical business problems, to be completed by a team of three to four highly motivated, well-trained students working full-time for a month.
 The majority of projects involve the use of one or more advanced technical skills, including financial econometrics, simulation, derivatives valuation, optimization, and related software and programming languages.
 We also seek a small number of less technical projects.

-Sponsors must have a relevant project with practical significance, and must be willing to write a short description of the project by November 1, 2014.
-The sponsor will specify the final project deliverable: a paper, presentation, software code, model, or any combination of these outputs.
-During the full-time segment of the project, sponsors should be able to allocate at least one to two hours a week to provide ongoing feedback, guidance and direction.
+Sponsors must have a relevant project with practical significance, and must be willing to write a short description of the project by November 1, 2016.
+The sponsor will partner with the students and faculty to identify the final project deliverable: a paper, presentation, software code, model, or any combination of these outputs.
+During the full-time segment of the project, sponsors should be able to allocate at least one to two hours a week to provide ongoing feedback, and guidance.
 However, some sponsors may provide more time, so availability will vary by sponsor.
 Sponsors may opt to host students in their offices during all or part of the month of January.
-While such sponsors are encouraged to pay for student travel expenses, this is not required.
+While such sponsors are encouraged to reimburse student travel expenses, this is not required.
 Additionally, some sponsors elect to have their teams conduct the final presentations in-person, which may also entail travel expenses.

 Software and data